Vidhi2104/CRUD/README.md

 Contributing
 Feel free to contribute by creating a pull request or by reporting any issues.

 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0